billdevcode/billdevcode.github.io/README.md

 # My Portfolio

-Hey, I'm Bill and this is my portfolio repo
+Hey, I'm Bill and this is my personal portfolio repo

 ## Usage